Alex Mortensen

-Alexander Christian Mortensen (born November 24, 1985) is an American football coach and former quarterback.
-He played college football at Arkansas and at Samford.
+Alexander Christian Mortensen (born November 24, 1985) is an American football coach and former player.
+He is currently the interim head coach for the UAB Blazers.
+He played college football as a quarterback for the Arkansas Razorbacks and the Samford Bulldogs.
 He was signed by the Tennessee Titans as an undrafted free agent in 2009.

-High school career
+Early life

 Mortensen attended Landmark Christian School in Atlanta, Georgia.
 He was named the 2003 Atlanta Journal-Constitution Class-A Offensive Player of the Year at Landmark Christian.
 As a senior, he completed 159-of-269 passes for 2,565 yards and 29 touchdowns, was named first-team all-state by the Associated Press and the Atlanta Journal-Constitution and was a three-time all-state selection.
 The team posted a record of 29–7 over his last three seasons.
 He was also selected to the Tom Lemming's Prep Football Report All-America squad, which ranked him as the No. 25 overall quarterback in the country and the No. 1 quarterback in Georgia and was rated as the No. 29 pro-style quarterback in the nation by Rivals.com.
 He received the Headmaster's Award for student leadership in high school.